Test in a live environment

 Click on IronPDF and then click the "Installed" button.
 This will install IronPDF in your project.
 Now you are free to use any of its functions in your project.

-Alternatively, you can directly download the DLL.
+Alternatively, you can download the IronPDF ZIP package for integration.

 Remember to add this statement to the top of any cs class file using IronPDF: